 Connecting to the Sewer System

 If you wish to connect to a sewer system in Camden County, New Jersey you must obtain the necessary approvals for that project.
+Please be advised that, as further addressed below, separate connection fees must be paid to both the CCMUA and the municipality since the CCMUA maintains a separate, regional wastewater treatment facility.
 You may be required to submit multiple applications to multiple agencies, including:

 - The local municipality, which collects your sewage for conveyance to the county treatment system (CCMUA).
 Contact your municipality for specific requirements.